TwoSoulMates/math-util/README.md

 ### You will find in this repo:
 * Java source code regarding to Math methods located in src/
 * .gitignore file to tell Git which ones shuold be uploaded
-* README.md = this file itselt - to show the home-page of this
+* README.md = this file itself - to show the home-page of this
+repo
-repo * ...
+* ...
 ### Connect me via:
 1. [Facebook](https://www.facebook.com/leminh.hieu.5811877)
 2. [Email](mailto:lmh731999@gmail.com)